 Occupational and Vocational Memory Testing

 Certain professions may require good recollection skills.
 Memory tests can be used as part of pre-employment assessments or to evaluate an employee’s fitness for a specific role.
-We often use them in our vocational assessments to help people understand what jobs and careers might suit them best.
-In both cases, we are looking not just for weaknesses but also for opportunities for the person to use their strengths to achieve at their fullest.
+We often use them in our vocational assessments to help people understand what jobs and careers suit them best.
+In both cases, we are looking for weaknesses and opportunities for the person to use their strengths to achieve at their fullest.

 Sports and Performance Psychology

 Memory tests may be used in sports psychology to assess and enhance athletes’ performance and skill retention.
-This is a common part of the routine of advanced athletes who want to achieve at the highest level, but it can be helpful for any athlete.
+They are a common part of the routine of advanced athletes who want to achieve at the highest level, but they can be helpful for any athlete.
 Certain sports and training routines are particularly amenable to memory testing.

 Memory Testing for Personal Development

 Some people pursue memory tests as part of cognitive training programs to enhance memory skills and cognitive abilities.
-Others may just want to better understand their strengths and weaknesses to enhance what they’re naturally good at and work on challenges.
+Others may want to understand their strengths and weaknesses better to enhance what they’re naturally good at and work on challenges.

 Memory Tests